yuvalgrin/DetectAndCorrect-Net/README.md

 ### Experiments

-We verify the effectiveness of NGTC-NET on three synthetic noisy datasets (MNIST, CIFAR-10, CIFAR-100), and one real-world dataset with synthetic noise (Azimuth's scRNA PBMC cell-type annotation).
+We verify the effectiveness of D&C-NET on three synthetic noisy datasets (MNIST, CIFAR-10, CIFAR-100), and one real-world dataset with synthetic noise (Azimuth's scRNA PBMC cell-type annotation).

 ### To run the code: